SolaceLabs/cf-pubsubplus-deployment/README.md

 <a name="about"></a>
 ## About

-This project provides a BOSH 2 manifest for a Solace Messaging deployment.
+This project provides a BOSH 2 manifest for a Solace PubSub+ deployment.

 This project takes advantage of new features such as: